This set of Engineering Metrology Multiple Choice Questions & Answers (MCQs) focuses on “Gauges for Tapers”.

 c) T, F

 Explanation: Use of double ended gauges is unnecessary in this case because the diameter difference between low and high limit of the tolerances is converted into lengthwise dimension.
 Thus hole will be within the tolerance.
 Diameter at the large end of hole falls between gauge plane and other line at distance Z from it.

 7. What is the tolerance for plug gauge on basic size?

 Explanation: Distance between gauge plane and a free end in plug gauges is sometimes denoted as ‘a’.
 Distance ‘a’ varies between 2 mm to 12 mm.
 IT5 is the tolerance for plug gauges on the basic size.

 8. Which of the following is incorrect about gauges?

 a) Wear allowance is of main consideration in limit gauges for tapers

 b) Cylindrical ring gauges can be used for gauging external diameters

-c) Position gauges can be used to check geometric relationship of features
+c) Position gauges can be used to check the geometric relationship of features

 d) Workshop and inspection gauges with same tolerance limits are more beneficial